hiiamtrv/hiiamtrv.github.io/content/posts/my-resume.md

 | **Independent Game Developer** | *December 2024 – present* |
 |:-------------------------------|--------------------------:|

-- Researching and developing a infrastructure solution for multiplayer game development, showcased through the prototype Sniper Showdown.
+- Researching and developing the prototype Sniper Showdown, showcasing a full-scale client-server infrastructure with integrated Game Client, Game Server, and Lobby Server modules.
+Using multiple
+  technologies: Unity, Fishnet Network, Golang Gin Server, WebSocket, Docker.
-- Serving as founding engineer for a game startup, building publish-ready versions and implementing complex flows for player and AI using a state-based architecture, designed for multiplayer support.
+- Acting as founding engineer for an international game startup, delivering publish-ready builds and implementing complex player and AI flows using a state-based architecture, purpose-built for multiplayer support.
+Completed the prototype in just 10 days, with only one major bug as the most serious issue.
-- Conducting research and developing playable prototypes for multiplayer and casual games.
+- Making playable prototypes for multiplayer and casual games, focusing on game play innovation and networked performance.
+Conducting research and developing playable prototypes for multiplayer and casual games.

 | **Game Engineering Specialist, Sky Mavis Vietnam** | *March 2023 – November 2024* |
 |:---------------------------------------------------|-----------------------------:|